matthewcarbone/GGCE/docs/source/installation.rst

 `PETSc <https://www.mcs.anl.gov/petsc/index.html>`__ is a software library created and maintained at the Argonne National Laboratory for massively parallel solution of large linear systems of equations (e.g. finite-difference approaches to PDEs).
 It provides an interface to a long list of linear system solution methods (MUMPS, PARDISO, Krylov), preconditioners, and data structures that allow rapid optimization of the solution method for the problem at hand.

-Since PETSc relies on MPI for multi-core parallelization, the same caveats about using the ``conda`` package management apply.
-Below are installation instructions for a typical Linux cluster (tested on the LISA cluster at University of British Columbia's Quantum Matter Institute and the Institutional Cluster at the Scientific Data and Computing Center, Brookhaven National Laboratory).
+Since PETSc relies on MPI for multi-core parallelization, just as above, do not use ``conda`` to install mpi4py.
+Below are installation instructions for a typical Linux cluster (tested on the LISA cluster at University of British Columbia's Stewart Blusson Quantum Matter Institute, the Cedar cluster at the WestGrid consortium (Compute Canada network) and the Institutional Cluster at the Scientific Data and Computing Center, Brookhaven National Laboratory).

-Institutional Cluster installation (Brookhaven National Lab)
+Institutional Cluster installation (Brookhaven National Lab / LISA SBQMI)
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Unlike other examples as presented here, we will use ``pip``'s software environment manager, as often times ``conda`` does not play nice with many high performance computing clusters.

 #.
 Load the correct modules and create a software environment.